sawellons/NDpredict/doc.md

 - N : Comoving cumulative number density in units of log(Mpc^-3).
 May be a single value or an array.
 - z : Redshift
 - massfunc : Keyword for desired mass function, as listed above.
+- interpdir : (Optional) ['N', 'M'] Indicates whether the mass functions should be interpolated across redshift in log N or log M.  Doesn't make a significant difference in most cases.

 **Returns**
 - mass : Stellar mass in units of log(Msun), same dimensions as N.